phil-opp/blog_os/posts/2015-08-25-entering-longmode.md

 [VGA text buffer]: https://en.wikipedia.org/wiki/VGA-compatible_text_mode
 [future post]: {{ site.url }}{{ page.next.next.url }}

-A screen character consists of a 8 byte color code and a 8 byte [ASCII] character.
+A screen character consists of a 8 bit color code and a 8 bit [ASCII] character.
 We used the color code `4f` for all characters, which means white text on red background. `0x52` is an ASCII `R`, `0x45` is an `E`, `0x3a` is a `:`, and `0x20` is a space.
 The second space is overwritten by the given ASCII byte.
 Finally the CPU is stopped with the `hlt` instruction.

 [ASCII]: https://en.wikipedia.org/wiki/ASCII